FEMA and Other Federal Assistance

 Residents must provide proof that the current crisis situation is directly related to Hurricane Irma.
 Household income must be at or below 150 percent of the federal poverty income guidelines.

-For more information or to apply, visit or call any CAHSD Community Resource Center:
+For more information or to apply, visit or call a Community Resource Center.

 The Homestead Community Spay/Neuter Clinic is closed until further notice.